0xProject/0x-mesh/docs/rpc_api.md

 ### `mesh_subscribe` to `orders` topic

 Allows the caller to subscribe to a stream of `OrderEvents`.
 An `OrderEvent` contains either newly discovered orders found by Mesh via the P2P network, or updates to the fillability of a previously discovered order (e.g., if an order gets filled, cancelled, expired, etc...). `OrderEvent`s _do not_ correspond 1-to-1 to smart contract events.
-Rather, an `OrderEvent` about an orders fillability change represents the aggregate change to it's fillability given _all_ the transactions included within the most recently mined block.
+Rather, an `OrderEvent` about an orders fillability change represents the aggregate change to it's fillability given _all_ the transactions included within the most recently mined/reverted blocks.

 **Example:** If an order is both `filled` and `cancelled` within a single block, only a cancellation `OrderEvent` will be emitted (since this is the final state of the order after this block is mined).
 The cancellation `OrderEvent` _will_ however list the contract events intercepted that could have impacted this orders fillability.
 This list will include both the fill event and cancellation event.